keent/libzfl/README.txt

     file_buffer = zfl_blob_new ();
     ...

-The style in ZFL would be:
+The style in libzfl would be:

     zfl_blob_t *file_buffer = zfl_blob_new ();

 ### Assertions

 We use assertions heavily to catch bad argument values.
-The ZFL classes do not attempt to validate arguments and report errors; bad arguments are treated as fatal application programming errors.
+The libzfl classes do not attempt to validate arguments and report errors; bad arguments are treated as fatal application programming errors.

 We also use assertions heavily on calls to system functions that are never supposed to fail, where failure is to be treated as a fatal non-recoverable error (e.g. running out of memory).